peopleware/openapi/resource/search-index.md

 The search index document contains the `mode`, because each search should only return matches from an exact `mode`.

+`source` is added for handling dependent updates (described later).
+It is the value of the `href` in the event.

 The `flowId` is added to easily cross-reference search index document instances with logs, events, and recorded changes in resources.